 This process begins with SchoolSpring — the nation’s largest K-12 education-specific job board — which attracts more than 800,000 unique visitors each month.

 “Facing this critical teacher shortage, we have to cast a very wide net,” Jason said.
 “SchoolSpring helps us do that.”

 After developing their teacher candidate pool, Phoenix #1 uses Hire — TalentEd’s applicant tracking system — and the Educators Professional Inventory (EPI) — a teacher candidate assessment tool that uses predictive analytics to determine which applicants will have the greatest impact on student achievement — to quickly identify and hire the best educators.

 “Even in the midst of this teacher shortage, we believe that it is in our students’ best interest to maintain high standards and expectations of our teachers and employees,” Jason said.
 “We refuse to lower the standard.”

-The EPI assessment allows Phoenix #1 to maintain those standards in hiring by creating a composite score for each teacher candidate, as well as individual scores for four key success indicators shown to predict teacher effectiveness in research conducted by a consortium of experts in the fields of research, education, psychometrics and predictive analytics.
+The EPI assessment allows Phoenix #1 to maintain those standards in hiring by creating a composite score for each teacher candidate, as well as individual scores for three of four key success indicators shown to predict teacher effectiveness in research conducted by a consortium of experts in the fields of research, education, psychometrics and predictive analytics.